whyboris/utilitarianism.net/content/en/acting-on-utilitarianism.md

 Third, by utilitarian lights, an effective way of doing good is by inspiring others to try to do more good.
 Thus, the best course of action for many people may be to develop and promote the ideas and values associated with utilitarianism or effective altruism, and be a positive role-model in one’s behavior.
 By raising awareness of these ideas, it is plausible that you could inspire several people to follow the recommendations of these philosophies.
 In this way you will achieve a _multiplier effect_ on your social impact—the people you inspire will do several times as much good as you would have achieved by working directly to solve the most important moral problems.
 Because utilitarianism and effective altruism are still little-known and little-understood, there may be a lot of value in promoting these ideas.

+Some may also recommend political activism and volunteer work as ways to do good with one's time and efforts.
+Surprisingly little attention has been given to carefully assessing the marginal impact of different political activities.
+This paucity of information makes it especially hard to know which efforts in this sphere seem like good bets.[^39a]

 ## Conclusion

 Utilitarians are committed to making _helping others_ a very significant part of their lives.
 Also, they believe that in helping others, they should try to use their resources to do the most good, impartially considered, that they can.